Electrocute4u/Tsumiki/Privacy-Policy.md

 a) Guilds IDs' are stored for configuration settings (such as server modules, configuration settings and such.)

-b) User IDs' are stored for server owner IDs and marriage.
+b) User IDs' are stored for server owner IDs for discord servers and for marriages.

 ### Other than Discord, do we share your data with any 3rd parties?
 No, we do not share data with any 3rd parties!